brownjasonj/com.reporting.mocks/README.md

 <h1>Using the simulator</h1>
 The simulator automatically publishes to Kafka, so you will need to install both Zookeeper and Kafka and have those running.
 Take a look at the application.yml file to understand which ports and topics are defined, these can be changed to whatever you want.
+Alternatively to stop the simulator publishing just comment out the topic line or set the value to null.

 <pre>
 spring: